 Net Price: $15,546

 A large, research-intensive school, the State University of New York at Buffalo is the most comprehensive campus in the SUNY system.
-One of UB’s academic programs is the UB Center for Disability Studies (CDS), which is a collaboration among People, Inc. and the UB College of Arts and Sciences.
-People, Inc. is a provider of services to disabled people in Western New York State, and the partnership with SUNY Buffalo mutually expands regional resources and outreach.
+One of UB’s academic programs is the UB Center for Disability Studies (CDS).
+It’s a collaboration between People, Inc. and the UB College of Arts and Sciences.
+People, Inc. is a provider of services to disabled people in Western New York State.
+The partnership with SUNY Buffalo mutually expands regional resources and outreach.
 The CDS offers an M.A. in humanities with a formal concentration in disability studies.

 #7 – National Louis University